Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 Dispelling the myths surrounding hospice care is crucial to ensure that individuals and families have accurate information and can make informed decisions during their end-of-life journey.

-We hope that Dr. Simran Mann’s insights shed light on the personalized nature of hospice care, emphasizing comfort, individualized support, and the availability of comprehensive services.
-By addressing these myths, we hope to bring comfort and reassurance to those who may benefit from the invaluable care hospice provides.
+By addressing these hospice care myths and shedding light on the truths, we hope to bring comfort and reassurance to those who may benefit from the invaluable care hospice provides.

 To learn more about if hospice care is right for you or a loved one, visit our Start the Conversation page.